Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - My last day TAing at Wyncode (for the forseeable future)
+- Worked with 2 ladies on their Rails projects.
+We spoke about databases, how to extract data (data modeling), how to work with images (displaying, resizing), reading gem documentation (Paperclip)

 **Thoughts:**
 - TAing has taught me a lot, and I have helped a lot of students.
 However, I am VERY excited to start on my next chapter and have some substantial income/benefits :-)
+- There were 2 women at Wyncode who asked me Rails-related questions all night long.
+It was rewarding, because I was able to help!